The-AI-Alliance/enterprise-MCP/docs/about.markdown

 has_children: false
 ---

-# About MCP in the Enterprise: A User Guide and The AI Alliance
+# About The AI Alliance and this Project

 **MCP in the Enterprise: A User Guide** is a project of the [Applications and Tools](https://thealliance.ai/focus-areas/applications-and-tools){:target="wg"} work group in [The AI Alliance](https://thealliance.ai){:target="ai-alliance"}.